Will a U Visa Ever Lead to a Green Card?

 Your Residence Is Justified on Humanitarian, Family Unity, or Public Interest Grounds

-U visa holders seeking green cards do not have to apply for a waiver of any inadmissibility grounds like many others do.
-The only ground of inadmissibility that applies to U adjustment applicants applies to participants in Nazi persecution, genocide, and extrajudicial killings.
-There is no waiver available for this ground.
+U visa holders seeking green cards do not (unless they plan to travel before their adjustment of status is granted) have to formally apply for a waiver of any newly applicable inadmissibility grounds like many others do.
+The only ground of inadmissibility that applies to U adjustment applicants and cannot be waived is for participants in Nazi persecution, genocide, and extrajudicial killings.

 Your Immediate Relatives May Also Apply for U.S. Green Cards